Biały Królik

 About Biały Królik

 The strongest reason to choose it is focus.
-Suliman Saleem is the verified chef/owner, the restaurant is listed around Polish cuisine, which gives the meal a clearer identity than a broad, unspecified restaurant brief.
+Suliman Saleem is the chef/owner, the restaurant is listed around Polish cuisine, which gives the meal a clearer identity than a broad, unspecified restaurant brief.
 For diners comparing options, that clarity is useful: it says what kind of table this is without requiring assumptions about specific dishes, prices, or format.
-The Relais Chateaux Award in 2026 is the confirmed recognition here, it supports treating Biały Królik as a considered choice for diners comparing restaurants.
+The Relais Chateaux Award in 2026 is the recognition here, it supports treating Biały Królik as a considered choice for diners comparing restaurants.

 Plan for Polish cuisine with a smart-casual frame, not for a quick casual stop

 Biały Królik is the stronger choice when the priority is a planned meal centered on Polish cuisine.
-Its verified schedule is Monday closed; Tuesday to Saturday 4–10 PM; and Sunday 1–7 PM.
+Its schedule is Monday closed; Tuesday to Saturday 4–10 PM; and Sunday 1–7 PM.
 Those hours give the restaurant a dinner-led rhythm for most of the week, with a Sunday window that starts earlier and ends earlier.
 The smart-casual dress code also makes it sensible to plan the visit rather than treat it as an entirely improvised stop, especially if the meal is part of a larger evening in Gdynia.

-Keep expectations grounded in the verified facts.
-The available information confirms the cuisine, chef/owner, hours, smart-casual dress code, 2026 Relais Chateaux Award; it does not confirm specific dishes, prices, seating, beverage program, delivery, takeout, or dietary accommodations.
+Keep expectations grounded in the facts.
+The information confirms the cuisine, chef/owner, hours, smart-casual dress code, 2026 Relais Chateaux Award; it does not confirm specific dishes, prices, seating, beverage program, delivery, takeout, or dietary accommodations.
 That means the prudent approach is to treat the listing as a reliable starting point, then verify practical questions directly before committing.
 For broader planning around the city, use our full Gdynia restaurants guide, then cross-check hotels, bars, wineries, experiences through our full Gdynia hotels guide, our full Gdynia bars guide, our full Gdynia wineries guide, our full Gdynia experiences guide.

 Who should choose it over a simpler Gdynia table